This week at Holy Trinity: Tuesday, 7:30 p.m. Vestry; Saturday, 5:30 p.m., Evening Prayer and Conversation on the Conference Line.

 Sunday School/Youth Fellowship meets at 4 p.m. twice a month in St. Michael's Chapel.
+The last of the school year was held June 2, but there may be summer activities.

 Activities include a children's chapel service, snacks and age-appropriate activities for those from pre-K through high school.